Age of Wonders 4: Setting

 AoW 4 takes place on Athla and other worlds in the Astral Sea.
-Athla is one of the oldest worlds with great natural beauty and magical potency due to the convergence of Astral Flows.
+Athla is one of the oldest worlds, with great natural beauty and magical potency due to the convergence of Astral Flows.
 Through the ages, Athla had a pivotal role in the shaping of the cosmos with important battles of conquest and many Godir originate from this planet.
 The Elven Court of House Inioch was sacked by the first Athlan humans.
 In the Fourth Age, the Ascended Champion who joined the Pantheon of Godir at Magehaven, starts on the Valley of Wonders in the Blessed Continent on Athla.
 The Ascended Champion must build a new home for their tribe in the Valley of Wonders and overcome a clash with the returning Wizard Kings who seek power across the realms of the Astral Sea.

 All worlds beyond Athla are connected through the vast ethereal ocean called the Astral Sea.
 Some of these distant worlds are explorable by the mortal champions and claimable as their own.
 The ascended Mortal Champions and Wizards become godlike Godir capable of traveling between the worlds and create followers.
 The gathering of Godir on Magehaven became known as the Pantheon.
 Magehaven is a world in the Astral Sea where the Godir hold their forum of dispute and council.
 An unbreakable spell protects all living creatures and souls in Magehaven.
 Each Godir is part of the grand Pantheon of the Astral Sea.
 The most important alliances are the lawful Covenant and the conniving Shad’rai.
 The Covenant want to uphold ancient agreements of peace and stability.
 The chaotic Shad'rai believe no power should be hidden and invade worthy realms for domination.
 The Godir built magic portals called World Gates to allow near-instant access to new realms.

 Gameplay

 AoW 4 is a turn-based strategy game set within a high fantasy universe.
 The core 4X-based gameplay is similar to the prequels with a plethora of improvements, new systems and deep customization.
 There are 2 turn systems options: Classic Turns and Simultaneous Turns.
-Classic Turns mode; each player plays their turn in order.
-Simultaneous Turns; all players play their turns simultaneously.
-However, battles have the classic wait for your turn style.
+In Classic Turns mode, each player plays their turn in order.
+In Simultaneous Turns mode, all players play their turns simultaneously.
+However, battles have the classic "wait for your turn" style.